Martin Silver, PS

 May 30, 2015 by Martin Silver

-I recently had a conversation with a colleague concerning an IRS trust fund penalty case he had and was pleased that he had success with a little known footnote in the Internal Revenue Manual (IRM) which may save money for a company officer who would otherwise be liable for a payroll trust fund recovery penalty… CONTINUE
+I recently had a conversation with a colleague concerning an IRS tax penalty case, specifically a trust fund penalty case, he had and was pleased that he had success with a little known footnote in the Internal Revenue Manual (IRM) which may save money for a company officer who would otherwise be liable for a… CONTINUE

 Filed Under: Business & Corporate Taxation, Tax Appeals